Ashtonlim/CZ2002/Readme.md

+# CZ2002 myStar App

 1. CD to current path

 2. exec java Main

-\*If you want load the dummy data again, copy database file from /db/backup/database to /db/
+- If you want load the dummy data again, copy database file from /db/backup/database to /db/

 ---